-The most impressive feature of Flume, though, is its photo and video upload support, a feature offered by very few third-party Instagram apps.
+The most impressive feature of Flume, though, is its photo, video and carousel upload support, a feature offered by very few third-party Instagram apps.
 Just hover your mouse over the bottom left of the app and the menu will appear.
 You can then click the camera icon and either take a photo or video right there and then, or upload one from your Mac.

-There is a catch, though: Flume is free to download but with a limited number of uploads before you'll need to upgrade via an in-app purchase to Flume Pro.
-It's also no longer available via the Mac App Store so you'll need to download it from the Flume website.
+There is a catch, though: Flume is free to download but with a limited number of uploads before you'll need to upgrade to Flume Pro ($24) via the Flume website.
 You can download Flume for free here.

 While Uplet doesn't offer the ability to browse your Instagram feed natively, it does offer features that power-users may be interested in.
-Uplet is a simple app available on the Mac App Store that allows users to drag and drop photos & videos and bulk upload them to Instagram in a few seconds - but there's more.
+Uplet is a simple app available for download that allows users to drag and drop photos & videos and bulk upload them to Instagram in a few seconds - but there's more.